BOND

 Constructing new tennis courts

-The next major project identified in our plan is addressing the many facility challenges that students and staff face every day at Northstar Elementary School.
+The next major project in our Strategic Plan is addressing the facility challenges our students and staff face every day at Northstar Elementary.

 Northstar Elementary first welcomed students in 1960.
 In the decades since, the school has proudly served the community and undergone expansions and updates to become the 45,000 square-foot building we know today.